 Inviting users with Centercode's acquisition tools

-User Acquisition through Centercode's Onboarding
+User Acquisition through Centercode's Recruiting

-Our goal with the Onboarding tool is to make the process of user acquisition feature-rich and flexible while still maintaining the reliability and consistency.
-With Centercode's Onboarding, you’ll create Opportunities to join your projects that utilize various Sources for bringing in your users.
+Our goal with the Recruiting tool is to make the process of user acquisition feature-rich and flexible while still maintaining the reliability and consistency.
+With Centercode's Recruiting, you’ll create Opportunities to join your projects that utilize various Sources for bringing in your users.
 To keep track of users you’ve invited, Opportunities leverage Candidate Pools - a compiled list of all individuals and unique access Keys associated with an Opportunity.

-Onboarding Management displays a dashboard with five statuses:
+Recruiting Management displays a dashboard with five statuses:

 - Total - all Users and Keys that have been held within any Opportunities.

 - Remaining - any users or Keys still waiting in any Pools.

 - Not Interested - all candidates who clicked the “Not Interested?” link in the footer of a Recruiting email they’ve received.

 - Blacklisted - candidates who have attempted to convert to full users, but were blocked by your Recruitment Limiting Filter.

 - Converted - users who successfully joined through any Opportunity.

 Opportunities act as the gateways through which your users join your Community or Project.
 They control the landing page and which Destination Team(s) users are assigned to once they join.